 Assessment Weighting

-Results of the NSC, SC or NC(V) certificate 50%
+Results of the NSC, SC or NC(V) 50%

+certificate

-Certificate of attendance from a dental surgery 10%
+Certificate of attendance from a dental 10%

+surgery

 Submitted documentation 10%

 Interview 30%

 Shortlisted students will be invited to undergo placement testing.
 Applicants who pass the placement tests are invited for an interview.